diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 WHERE rn <=25
 ORDER BY rn;
 ```
-###### Results
 <a href="question 6 results.png"><img src="images for COVID-19 analysis/question 6 results.png" style="min-width: 300px"></a>

 ##### Question 7: Forecasting the number of new cases for the next five days.
-I estimate the growth factor of new cases for day N as=the number of new cases for day N/the number of new cases for day (N-1).
+I estimate the growth factor of new cases for day N as the number of new cases for day N divided by the number of new cases for day (N-1).
-For more precise estimation I take average value of the growth factor for the last 10 days.
+For more precise estimation I use average value of the growth factor for the last 10 days.
 For forecasting new cases in N days I use the following formula:
-New cases in N days=(new cases today)*(the growth factor)^N
+_New cases in N days=(new cases today)*(the growth factor)^N_
 > ###### Query
 ```
 WITH nfact AS